You are at the top of the page

 Buses

 Kensington Palace is a bus stop on Kensington High Street (A315) and can be located by the King’s Arms Gate into Kensington Gardens, outside the Royal Garden Hotel.
 It is served by the 9, 49, 52, 70, 452 & N9 buses.
 These buses call at stops M (Eastbound) or N (Westbound).
-Please note, the bus stops are approximately 330m from the Palace entrance (3-4 mins walk)
+Please note, the bus stops are approximately 330 metres from the palace entrance (3-4 mins walk)

 Visit TfL for more information on buses.